ColinLeverger/quick-setup-debian-server/README.md

 Ansible automatic setup to deploy a Debian 8 server from scratch with only one command.

-Included in this setup:
+# Included in this setup

-* Secure of the server:
+* securisation of the server:
     - Create a new user with its own password,
     - Disable root authentification & password authentification (use of SSH keys),
     - Install and configure security services, including: